 4. Eat to cultivate love.

 There’s a big push to accept our bodies as they are, and to cultivate more love and positivity around the bodies we have, without struggling to change them.
 But that doesn’t just HAPPEN, no matter how many articles we read or how many body-love gurus we follow on Facebook.
 To get to that place where we feel LOVE, we need to just start going through the motions as though we already care about and love our bodies just exactly as they are, whether or not that feels particularly sincere.
-If you want some free guidance around exactly how to start, click here.

 When we practice taking the best care we can of ourselves and our bodies because we want to feel better and more peaceful, the action and the goal are clearly, 100% related.
 Every single choice we make produces positive feedback.
 Every caring action produces pleasure.
 And every ounce of pleasure inspires still more caring action.